concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5459" href="#5459">:link:</a></sup></sub> feature

-* Since switching to using dex tokens, we started using the client credentials grant type to fetch tokens for the TSA.
-This seemed like a good opportunity to start bcrypting client secrets in the db. #5459
+* Since switching to using [dex](https://github.com/dexidp/dex) tokens, we started using the client credentials grant type to fetch tokens for the TSA.
+This seemed like a good opportunity to start `bcrypt`ing client secrets in the db. #5459

 ### <sub><sup><a name="5519" href="#5519">:link:</a></sup></sub> fix

-* Thanks to some [outstanding debugging](https://github.com/concourse/concourse/issues/5385) from @agurney, we've fixed a deadlock in the notifications bus which caused the build page not to load under certain conditions.
+* Thanks to some [outstanding debugging](https://github.com/concourse/concourse/issues/5385) from @agurney, we've fixed a deadlock in the notifications bus which caused the build page not to load under certain conditions. #5519

 ### <sub><sup><a name="5091" href="#5091">:link:</a></sup></sub> feature

-* @evanchaoli added a global configuration to override the check interval for any resources that have been configured with a webhook token.
+* @evanchaoli added a global configuration to override the check interval for any resources that have been configured with a webhook token. #5091

 #### <sub><sup><a name="5305" href="#5305">:link:</a></sup></sub> feature